Salvage vs. Rebuilt Titles: What's the Difference?

 Before diving into insurance specifics, it's essential to understand what these two title types actually mean — because insurers treat them very differently.

 A salvage title is issued by the state DMV when an insurance company declares a vehicle a total loss.
-This typically happens when repair costs exceed a certain percentage of the car's pre-damage value — often between 60% and 100% depending on the state.
+This typically happens when repair costs exceed a certain percentage of the car's pre-damage value.
+That threshold varies significantly by state — from as low as 60% in Oklahoma to 100% in states like Colorado and Texas.
 A salvage-titled vehicle is not legal to drive, register, or insure on public roads.
-It exists in a kind of automotive limbo: you can own it, but you can't legally operate it.
+You can own it, but you cannot legally operate it.

 A rebuilt title (sometimes called a "revived salvage" title in states like California) is issued after a salvage vehicle has been repaired and passes a state inspection certifying it's roadworthy again.
 Once a car earns a rebuilt title, it can be legally registered, driven, and insured — though with some important limitations that every buyer should know.